 Bike BC – Moving Cycling Forward

-Cycling is a key component of the Province's strategy for encouraging healthy living and addressing climate change, in conjunction with the Climate Action Plan and the Provincial Transit Plan.
+Cycling is a key component of the Province's strategy for encouraging healthy living and addressing climate change, in conjunction with the Province's Climate Action Plan and the Provincial Transit Plan.

-By working with our partners the Ministry of Transportation and Infrastructure has developed its own Cycling Policy and helps maintain the province’s cycling legislation.
+Working with our partners the Ministry of Transportation and Infrastructure has developed its own Cycling Policy and helps maintain the province’s cycling legislation.

 The Ministry of Transportation and Infrastructure provides cycling improvements on provincial infrastructure through our major projects, such as the Gateway Program, and through the ministry’s day-to-day operations, by way of our maintenance contractors.
-The ministry also assists with other funding programs that can invest in cycling infrastructure, such as LocalMotion, BC Building Canada Fund, and the Built Environment and Active Transportation planning grants.

 The ministry participates in many multi-agency initiatives that promote and encourage cycling.
 These include the development of the Provincial Trails Strategy and Bike to Work Week promotional campaign.
 The ministry also provides useful information and services to the travelling cyclists through Drive BC, the George Massey Tunnel Bicycle Shuttle, and special event permits.